-It is NOT possible to win a competition, lottery prize, raffle or sweepstake that you have not entered.
-If anyone contacts you about winning a lottery that you did NOT enter, then it is almost certain that you have been contacted by a scammer.
-Do not reply to any letters, emails, phone calls or messages.
-More importantly, NEVER send money or personal information to someone who you don't know!
+It is NOT possible to win a lottery that you have not entered.
+Do not reply to any letters, emails, phone calls or messages telling you otherwise and, more importantly, NEVER send money or personal information to someone who contacts you out of the blue.

 - The letter or email is not addressed to you personally, but to 'Dear Winner' or something similarly vague.

-- The letter or email contains poor spelling and grammar along with unusual syntax.
+- The letter or email contains poor spelling and grammar.

 Where to Find Help

-If you think that you have been a victim of a lottery scam, then you should report it immediately to your bank and your local police force.
+If you think that you have been a victim of a lottery scam, then you should report it immediately to your bank and your local police force, especially if you have made contact with the fraudsters and revealed personal information.
 Speaking out can help prevent it from happening to others.

-One of the best resources for victims of lottery scams is Action Fraud which is a service provided by the City of London Police and the National Fraud Intelligence Bureau.
-They offer guidance and support to fraud victims and can be contacted on 0300 1223 2040.
+Action Fraud is a service provided by the City of London Police and the National Fraud Intelligence Bureau to offer support to victims.
+They can be contacted on 0300 1223 2040.